Dora Carrington: Relationship with Lytton Strachey

-For many years, Carrington's art was neglected by the public, and her main notoriety was her relationship with Lytton Strachey.
+For many years, Carrington's art was neglected by the public, and her main claim to fame was her relationship with Lytton Strachey.
 On the day that she agreed to marry Partridge she wrote to Strachey, who was in Italy, what has been described as "one of the most moving love letters in the English language".
-She wrote, "I cried last night Lytton, whilst he slept by my side sleeping happily—I cried to think of a savage cynical fate which had made it impossible for my love ever to be used by you...".
-Strachey wrote back that "you do know very well that I love you as something more than a friend, you angelic creature, whose goodness to me has made me happy for years, and whose presence in my life has been and always will be, one of the most important things in my life ...".
-On his deathbed Strachey said, "I always wanted to marry Carrington and I never did".
+She wrote, "I cried last night, Lytton, whilst he slept by my side sleeping happily—I cried to think of a savage cynical fate which had made it impossible for my love ever to be used by you...."
+Strachey wrote back, "you do know very well that I love you as something more than a friend, you angelic creature, whose goodness to me has made me happy for years, and whose presence in my life has been and always will be, one of the most important things in my life...."
+On his deathbed, Strachey said: "I always wanted to marry Carrington and I never did."
 His biographer calls that sentiment "not true; but he could not have said anything more deeply consoling".
 Upon his death, Strachey left Carrington £10,000 (roughly the equivalent of £576,000 in 2023).